rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type System.String.
 - Returns PrechecksStatusReply.
-### principaldetails
-Get principal details.

-- There are 3 arguments.
-    - sid - System.String: Security identifier.
-    - timelineDate - System.String: Date for which the results will be retrieved.
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-- Returns PrincipalDetails.
-### principalobjectsummaries
-List of principal object summaries.

-- There are 9 arguments.
-    - sids - list of System.Strings: List of security identifiers.
-    - filter - PrincipalObjectSummariesFilterInput: Filter to be applied when retrieving principal object summaries.
-    - timelineDate - System.String: Date for which the results will be retrieved.
-    - includeCount - System.Boolean: Include counts in the results.
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns PrincipalObjectSummaryConnection.
-### principalriskchanges
-Return the principals whose risk has changed.

-- There are 5 arguments.
-    - principalRiskSummaryPrincipalType - PrincipalRiskySummaryPrincipalType: Specifies the type of principal.
-    - limit - System.Int32: Maximum number of entries in the response.
-    - startTime - DateTime: Start time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - endTime - DateTime: End time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-- Returns GetPrincipalRiskChangesReply.
-### principalrisksummaries
-Get principal risk summaries.

-- There are 5 arguments.
-    - queryDate - System.String: Date for which the principal risk summary is retrieved.
-    - historicalDeltaDays - System.Int32: Historical days to go backward in time to calculate the delta.
-    - principalRiskSummaryPrincipalType - PrincipalRiskySummaryPrincipalType: Specifies the type of principal.
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-    - PrincipalSummaryFilterType - PrincipalSummaryFilter
-- Returns GetPrincipalRiskSummaryReply.
-### principalrisktrend
-Return the date-wise risk summary of a principal.

-- There are 6 arguments.
-    - sid - System.String: Security identifier.
-    - startTime - DateTime: Start time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - endTime - DateTime: End time in ISO string format (YYYY-MM-DDThh:mm:ssZ).
-    - policyId - System.String: Policy id.
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-    - includeInsightsMarker - System.Boolean: Specifies whether to include the insights marker.
-- Returns GetPrincipalRiskTrendReply.
-### principalsummaries
-List of principal summaries.

-- There are 12 arguments.
-    - filter - PrincipalSummariesFilterInput: Filter to be applied when retrieving principal summaries.
-    - timelineDate - System.String: Date for which the results will be retrieved.
-    - sort - ListPrincipalsSummarySortInput: Field on which to perform the sorting operation.
-    - includeCount - System.Boolean: Include counts in the results.
-    - historicalDeltaDays - System.Int32: Historical days to go backward in time to calculate the delta.
-    - includeWhitelistedResults - System.Boolean: Specifies whether whitelisted results should be included.
-    - insightsMetadataId - System.String: Filter objects with insights metadata ID.
-    - includeInsightsMarker - System.Boolean: Specifies whether to include the insights marker.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns PrincipalSummaryConnection.
 ### privatecontainerregistry
 Retrieves the Private Container Registry (PCR) details for an Exocompute cloud account.